neurodata/m2g/CONTRIBUTING.md

 # Contributing to NDMG

 This document is a working draft.
 Edits and comments welcome.
+See the [neurodata practices](https://github.com/neurodata/practices) for best practices on writing code.

 ## Driving Principles
 bids, pythonic